 Achieved through intelligent event pooling and buffer reuse.
 No garbage collection pressure in hot paths.

-127ns/op for enabled logs, 85ns for disabled.
-27% faster than Zerolog, 3x faster than Zap.
+63ns/op for simple logs, 62ns for Float64, 60ns for new field types.
+64% faster than Zerolog, 67% faster than Zap.

 Rich, type-safe field support with JSON output.
 Perfect for modern observability stacks.